rassie/beads-ui/docs/architecture.md

 # beads-ui Architecture and Protocol (v1)

+Note

+- As of 2025-10-25, the UI and server move to a push‑only, breaking protocol for issue updates.
+This document describes the legacy v1 request/response shapes and remains for historical reference.
+For the current push protocol, see `docs/protocol/issues-push-v2.md`.

 This document describes the high‑level architecture of beads‑ui and the v1 WebSocket protocol used between the browser SPA and the local Node.js server.